victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 NOTA:
 - Retina resolution of 512px is prefered to a regular 256px, because it will improve the training accuracy result.
 - Launch this command again, if any tile download error, till the whole coverage is fully downloaded.
+- Jpeg is prefered over default webp only because some browser still not handle webp format